 - The transfer sheets are rolled & sealed in a protective wrapper inside the paper box.
 Be sure to set aside the butcher paper that is included in the box.
 You will need this when you apply your design!

-This video above will go all the way through applying on a baby bodysuit which will be discussed in greater depth in tomorrow’s tutorial!
+This video above will go all the way through applying on a baby bodysuit which will be discussed in greater depth in How to Apply Cricut Infusible Ink on T-Shirts.

 How to Correctly Cut & Weed Cricut Infusible Ink Transfer Sheets